Masu98s/flaws-in-flows/README.md

 # Flaws-in-flows
-Eclipse plug-in for a Security Analysis of SecDFDs
+Eclipse plug-in for a Security Analysis of SecDFDs [Link to full paper](docs/conference_041818_Fullpaper.pdf)

 # Description